bazelbuild/bazel/roadmap.md

 features/capabilities will be available:

 *   Binary versions of Bazel for Linux and OS X
-*   All Bazel tests currently in Google's repository are ported to GitHub
 *   The Bazel test suite runs on externally-visible continuous integration infrastructure
 *   Support for referencing transitive sources via Maven
 *   Support for prefetching and caching remote dependencies
 *   Support for building and testing Android apps
 *   Support for testing iOS apps
-*   Support for build action sandboxing
+*   Support for building and deploying Docker images

 ## Tentative post-beta plans

 *   Binary releases of Bazel at least monthly
+*   Full support for build action sandboxing
+*   Support for distributed caching of build artifacts
+*   All Bazel tests currently in Google's repository are ported to GitHub
 *   The external repository is primary
 *   An auto-update mechanism to allow Bazel to dynamically check for, fetch, and install updated releases, rules, etc.